 - Vol-au-vent: a dish which is quite close to the French “bouchées à la reine”

 - Mussels & french fries: this is probably the most emblematic dish of our Belgian friends

 The city of Bruges is very proud of its gastronomical heritage and you’ll find quite a few museums entirely dedicated to local specialties:

 - The Bruges Beer Museum

 Food tours are all the rage at the moment!
 And they are indeed quite a nice way to discover local gastronomy.
 And they are indeed quite a nice way to discover local gastronomy.

-Captain Ulysses recommends one food tour in Bruges in particular:
+Captain Ulysses recommends the following activities in particular:

 👉 Looking for tips and recommendations?
 Here are all of Captain Ulysses’ suggestions!